mondele/btt-writer-docs/docs/tSettings.rst

 The server settings are as follows:

 1. **Content Server**: By default, BTT Writer is set to upload to or import from the Wycliffe Associates Content Server (WACS).
 You can change this by tapping **Content Server** and changing the setting to DCS (for the Door43 Content Server.)
+When you change the Content Server setting, the settings shown below change automatically to the appropriate values for the selected server.

 2. **Git Server**: